Norwegian Cruise Ships By Age: Newest to Oldest (2027-1998)

 Norwegian Aqua

-Norwegian Aqua is the third Prima class cruise ship ordered by the cruise line.
-This will also be slightly larger than earlier sister ships at an increased 156,300 gross tons and a passenger capacity of 3,571.
-The ship is the next generation of the class, and it also brings the first-ever hybrid rollercoaster and waterslide.
+Norwegian Aqua is the third Prima-class cruise ship ordered by the cruise line.
+The ship is also 10% larger than earlier sister ships at an increased 156,300 gross tons and a passenger capacity of 3,571.
+The ship is the next generation of the class and also features the first-ever hybrid rollercoaster and waterslide.

 • Gross Tonnage: 156,300